friol/almostc64/README.md

 # Almost C64 - A C64 emulator written in javascript

 A C64 emulator, what else, because C64 was and still is the best home computer.
-Yeah, better than your PC.
+Yeah, better than our PCs.

 I developed a C# C64 emulator some years ago (in 2015, I think), but C# is so 2010.
-So I took my beloved javascript and, re-using the 6502 core from almostNES, a C64 javascript emulator was ready in a few days.
+So I took my beloved javascript and, re-using the 6502 core from [almostNES](https://github.com/friol/almostNES "almostNES"), a C64 javascript emulator was ready in a few days.
 This new emulator has SID sound (a thing that the C# prototype had not) and is already capable of generating SID-ish sounds.
 SID was so ahead for its time (remember that it has been made in 1982, so it's a chip that is almost 40 years old).

+The javascript code should be self-explanatory.
+What really helped while writing the source code were a couple of books that describe the 6502 and the graphic/sound chips of the C64 ("Programming the 6502" by Rodnay Zaks and "Commodore 64, la grafica e il suono" by Rita Bonelli and others).

 Some screenshots: